macloo/flask-exercise/README.md

     return render_template('president.html', pres=pres_dict, the_title=pres_dict['President'])
 ```

-Now we have `pres_dict`, which is all we need to fill in lots of details on the detail page.
+Now we have a completed `pres_dict`, which is all we need to pass to the *president.html* template &mdash; it contains *the entire dictionary* for ONE president.
+That's the same as one complete row from the CSV.

 ### The detail page template